Andrés Nocioni: National team career

 Argentina lost to Spain in the 2006 FIBA World Championship semifinal, with a final score of 75–74.
 Nocioni had a chance to win the game for Argentina, but his three-pointer at the end of the game missed, giving Spain the win, and the chance to win the championship.
 Nocioni's Argentine team next played the US team in the bronze medal game, which Argentina lost 96–81.
 Nocioni scored 18 points in this game, in which he played against NBA teammate Kirk Hinrich.

 In 2008, Nocioni was selected to play with Argentina in the Beijing Summer Olympics.
 Argentina advanced to the quarter-final with four wins, placing behind Lithuania in the group stage, after defeating Russia.
 In the game against Russia, Nocioni hit 4 three-pointers, finishing with 19 points.
 After defeating Greece in the quarterfinals, the Argentine team lost their Olympic semifinals rematch from 4 years earlier against the US team.
 Due to knee tendinitis, Nocioni only played 18 minutes, scoring 10 points, and securing 4 rebounds.
 Argentina next played Lithuania, in the bronze medal match, which Argentina won 87–75.
 Nocioni scored 14 points in that game.

 In 2011, he was a part of the team that won the gold medal in the 2011 FIBA Americas Championship, that was played in Mar del Plata.
 He also played at the 2012 Summer Olympics, the 2014 FIBA World Cup, and the 2015 FIBA Americas Championship, where he won a silver medal, and was named to the All-Tournament Team.
 He finished his national team career by playing at the 2016 Summer Olympics.

-On February 26, 2018, the Argentine Basketball Federation retired the n° 13 jersey worn by Nocioni during his career with the national team.
+On February 26, 2018, the Argentine Basketball Confederation retired the #13 jersey worn by Nocioni during his career with the national team.
 The ceremony was held in the Parque Carlos Guerrero stadium of Olavarría during the Argentina v.
 Paraguay match for the 2019 World Cup qualification.